Shift3/standards-and-practices/best-practices/native/react-native/training/README.md

 - Utilizes the device API to render components.
 - Slightly more complex learning curve if you understand ES6, little-to-no learning curve coming from React.

+## React Components
+Are the building blocks of a React application.
+They help us to create reusable components that can be used in multiple places in our application.
+React components all have a lifecycle, access to props, and state.
+We will discuss what these things are below.
+One important thing to note about a React component is that it will almost always return a single JSX element.
+React components cannot return multiple JSX elements, if you have JSX elements that you need to include in the return statement you will need to wrap them all in a single JSX element in order for the application to run.
+In a functional component we just use a return statement to return our JSX element, in a class-based component we need to use a return statement in the `render()` method of our class.
 ## Props to React for creating Props
 Props are the data that is passed into a component.
 We use props like you would use HTML attributes.
 Here is an example of an HTML element that has attributes:
 ```html